graalvm/graal-io-website/gcn/docs/gcn-modules/object-storage/includes/create-controller-api.md

-The launcher created an interface with the endpoints of the "profile pictures" microservice in a file named _lib/src/main/java/com/example/ProfilePicturesApi.java_:
+The GCN Launcher created an interface with the endpoints of the "profile pictures" microservice in a file named _lib/src/main/java/com/example/ProfilePicturesApi.java_:

 ```java
 package com.example;